ABOUT C. D. Finley, writer

-"Nearly March" is a poem written at the beginning of the pandemic.
-It tells of snow having fallen off the roof into a perfect rectangle on the grass below.
-It received second place in the 2020 Poet's Seat Poetry Contest.
+The poem "Nearly March" tells of seeing snow falling off the roof into a perfect rectangle on the grass below.
+It received second place in the 2020 Poet's Seat Poetry Contest and was published in the Greenfield Recorder.

-Here (below) I've put what I call my bio box - it's fairly recent.
+Here is what I call my bio box - it's fairly recent.

 My Twitter name is @Coastalwrite, penned when I lived near the coast.
 Despite not living near salt water anymore, I haven't changed it.
 I'm known as as "Fin" and so it makes sense I suppose.
 Most postings are about writing but not always.
 I have opinions about everything.